adrianlarion/simple-awk/README.md

 								}
 }
 ```
-* For each record (line) that matches `/bilbo/` store the record(line) in myarr, using the current NR (Number Record - or current line count) as a subscript/index
+* For each record (line) that matches `/bilbo/` store the record(line) in 'myarr', using the current NR (Number Record - or current line count) as a subscript/index

 * At the end enumerate over indexes in my arr (NOT over elements) with a 'for..in' loop.
 * It will print something like: